A Guide to Improving Your Water Quality With A Reverse Osmosis (RO) Water System ...

 The longer answer is this.
 It depends on the material of your exterior.
 It depends on the climate of your home.
 And it depends on how well the last paint job was completed.

 Generally, you’ll probably want to be repainting every five to ten years or so — but certain building components can last as long as twenty years if properly applied.
 So what’s the breakdown?

-Stucco paint can typically last five to ten years, depending on climate.
+Stucco paint can typically last five to ten years, depending on the climate.
 You can repaint sooner if you want to give your stucco home a fresh look.
-Make sure you use a paint that has the ability to expand and contract with the stucco.
+Make sure you use paint that has the ability to expand and contract with the stucco.
 Higher-end stucco paints will last longer and can help keep water at bay more effectively.

 On average, wood siding will need to be painted every five years – but in some cases, you may need to do it every three years.

 In some cases, aluminum siding can last about 40 years.
 As a bonus, it takes paint pretty well, but you’ll still need to repaint it a few times over its life cycle.
 On average you’ll be repainting every five years – but depending on your climate, you may be able to go ten.
 Of course, adding a fresh coat of paint won’t do anything for those dents and dings that tend to build up with aluminum siding over the years.
 It will have to be replaced for that.

 Vinyl siding on the other hand only lasts about half as long as aluminum.
 The good news is, in a lot of ways, it’s practically maintenance-free and shouldn’t need painting during its lifespan.